Soaring fuel prices brake Italy's car addiction

 But soaring petrol prices have also created something Italy hasn’t been much good at over the years - competition.
 More and more distributors are putting together special offers and are structuring deals with retailers to attract clients.

-Eni SpA (ENI.MI), Italy’s state-controlled oil and gas group, had motorists queuing up outside its stations this summer when it offered discounts of around 20 cents per litre at self-service stations over the weekend.
+Eni SpA, Italy’s state-controlled oil and gas group, had motorists queueing up outside its stations this summer when it offered discounts of around 20 cents per litre at self-service stations over the weekend.

 But station operators are feeling the squeeze.
 “We’ve seen a big slump in sales since the government hiked taxes in December.
 Drivers are now spending 10 to 20 euros a go, rather than 50 euros, to keep cash in their pockets,” said Francesco Squeri, who runs a filling station on Milan’s expressway.